 January – May 2003 SARS Outbreak

-2002 was a banner year for Toronto Real Estate, especially in our urban markets so 2003 had a big act to follow.
+2002 was a banner year for Toronto Real Estate market, especially in our urban markets so 2003 had a big act to follow.
 The introduction of SARS with the first case being reported in China in November of 2002 provided an up hill battle for 2003.

 By the time news made it to Toronto it was April and a travel advisory to Toronto was announced by the CDC towards the end of the month.
 I remember living in Leslieville at the time and noticed a serious decline in community activity.
 Few people were on the streets and even fewer in the local businesses.